jpstayfocus/jpstayfocus.github.io/index.md

 ## Roles I'm Qualified for...

-### Full Stack Software Engineer and Cybersecurity Evangelist
+### Full Stack Software Engineer and Cybersecurity Specialist

 I specialize in full stack software engineering with strong experience in both frontend and backend development using Node.js, Django, and React.
 I focus on writing code that is secure, maintainable, and highly performant.
 I’ve deployed scalable applications to AWS and Azure using GitHub Actions, and I’m proficient with Docker, CI/CD, and microservice architectures.